Netflix/x-element/doc/TEMPLATES.md

 );

 root.render(example);
 ```

 A working example can be found (here)[../demo/react/]

 ### Important note regarding React versions before React 19

 Because `my-custom-element` has no bound properties, the above example works as expected. `ReactDOM` will generate and attach `<my-custom-element>` to your root just like any other native element.
-However **React 18 and all prior versions remain incompatible with custom elements**, due to a variety of past design decisions that were deliberated at length [here](https://github.com/facebook/react/issues/11347).
+However **React 18 and all prior versions contain compatibility issues with custom elements**, due to a variety of past design decisions that were deliberated at length [here](https://github.com/facebook/react/issues/11347).
 In short, React's original property binding and event management system predates the custom element specification.
 Addressing the incompatibility causes breaking changes to the framework which needed careful consideration.

 Fortunately the React team recently [announced support for custom elements](https://react.dev/blog/2024/04/25/react-19#support-for-custom-elements) in its next major version, React 19.